markhughes/MassiveCoreForgeFixes/README.md

 ##What it doesn't fix
 ### !
 ParticleEffect Library error codes
 This is because your Bukkit version is out of date with the latest version of Minecraft.
-This bug is not game-breaking, and should simply be ignored.
+This bug is not game-breaking, and you should instead disable title messages.

-### !
-Double "Wilderness --> Faction" message
-I am unaware of what is causing this currently, however it is not game-breaking, and should be ignored for now.
+To do this, you should be able to change ```territoryInfoTitlesDefault``` in your mconf to false.
+(Currently waiting on MassiveCraft to implement a fix to check for configuration option earlier)